thoughtspot/thoughtspot.github.io/_appliance/consumption-pricing-faq.md

 13. <b>Does “Admin” work count towards “usage time”?</b>
     Yes, any user activity within the application is counted towards usage time including work done by “Admin” users or clicking on the “Admin” tab.

-14. <b>Do unused credits rollover to the next year?</b>
-    Minutes purchased on an annual basis must be used within the year they were provisioned.

-15. <b>If a ThoughtSpot consumption license is a 3 year paid annually contract, can credits be pulled in from a future year?</b>
-    No, credits cannot be drawn from a future year.

-16. <b>Are minutes consumed during implementation and training prior to go-live?</b>
+14. <b>Are minutes consumed during implementation and training prior to go-live?</b>
     Yes.

-17. <b>Do scheduled reports or “Monitor” consume credits?</b>
-    No.

-18. <b>Will I be able to track usage in the product?</b>
+15. <b>Will I be able to track usage in the product?</b>
     At this time, ThoughtSpot will provide you periodic updates of usage.
 We plan to make it possible to track usage inside the product in future releases.

-19. <b>Will I be charged for usage of a non-production instance?</b>
-    Yes, non-production instances are charged at the same rate as production instances.

-20. <b>Can I have both consumption pricing and capacity pricing?</b>
+16. <b>Can I have both consumption pricing and capacity pricing?</b>
-    In order for you to have both pricing models, you must have multiple clusters with each cluster having a discreet pricing model.
+    In order for you to have both pricing models, you must have multiple clusters with each cluster having a discrete pricing model.
 One cluster can not be licensed as both consumption and capacity.